awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

             -n kube-system \
             -l=app=ebs-csi-controller
         ```
    + **Without tags** – Deploy the driver so that it doesn't tag the Amazon EBS volumes that it creates\.
 To see or download the `kustomization.yaml` file manually, see the [file](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/deploy/kubernetes/overlays/stable/ecr) on GitHub\.
+**Note**
-NOTE: If your cluster isn't in the *`us-west-2`* Region, then you will need to change *602401143452*\.dkr\.ecr\.*us\-west\-2*\.amazonaws\.*com* to the [address](add-ons-images.md) for your Region in the `kustomization.yaml` file and apply the manifest locally\.
+If your cluster isn't in the us\-west\-2 Region, then you will need to change 602401143452\.dkr\.ecr\.us\-west\-2\.amazonaws\.com to your Region's [container image address](add-ons-images.md) in the `kustomization.yaml` file and apply the manifest locally\.

-     1. Apply the manifest (see above note about changing the ECR repository address for your region)
+     1. Apply the manifest

         ```
         kubectl apply -k "github.com/kubernetes-sigs/aws-ebs-csi-driver/deploy/kubernetes/overlays/stable/ecr/?ref=master"